 CBSE Class 12 Chemistry Chemical Kinetics MCQs Set C

-Refer to CBSE Class 12 Chemistry Chemical Kinetics MCQs Set C provided below available for download in Pdf.
-The MCQ Questions for Class 12 Chemistry with answers are aligned as per the latest syllabus and exam pattern suggested by CBSE, NCERT and KVS.
-Chapter 4 Chemical Kinetics Class 12 MCQ are an important part of exams for Class 12 Chemistry and if practiced properly can help you to improve your understanding and get higher marks.
+Practice CBSE Class 12 Chemistry Chemical Kinetics MCQs Set C provided below.
+The MCQ Questions for Class 12 Unit 3 Chemical Kinetics Chemistry with answers and follow the latest CBSE/ NCERT and KVS patterns.
 Refer to more Chapter-wise MCQs for CBSE Class 12 Chemistry and also download more latest study material for all subjects

-MCQ for Class 12 Chemistry Chapter 4 Chemical Kinetics
+MCQ for Class 12 Chemistry Unit 3 Chemical Kinetics

 Question.
 The decomposition of phosphine (PH3) on tungsten at low pressure is a first-order reaction.
 It is because the